openrndr/openrndr-guide/docs/Tutorial_CustomRendering.md

 A vertex buffer is a (on the GPU residing) amount of memory in which vertices that describe geometry are stored.
 A single vertex consists of a number of customizable attributes such as position, normal and color.
 In OPENRNDR the attributes of a vertex are described using a `VertexFormat`.

+Vertex buffers allow geometry to be prepared and stored in such a way that graphics hardware can draw it directly.

 ## Defining a vertex format

 A very simple vertex format that just contains a position attribute is defined as follows using the `vertexFormat {}` builder.